Have you ever wanted to buy something—I mean you REALLY wanted to buy it—but you needed to be sold first?

 Or maybe I needed to be sold so that I could blame someone for the purchase and justify it to myself.
 Or maybe to my spouse.

 Or maybe I just like the process, I like objecting and having my objections overcome.
 It’s the game.

 Or maybe I just want to see them work a little bit and earn my business.

-Whatever the reason, I like to be sold – and in my conversations with people, so do most.
+Whatever the reason, I like to be sold—and based on conversations I’ve had, so do most people.

-Now let me ask you this, have you ever really wanted to buy something, and left empty handed because the salesperson was a total amateur, or they didn’t care enough to try and sell you?
+Now let me ask you this: have you ever really wanted to buy something, but left empty handed because the salesperson was a total amateur, or they didn’t care enough to try and sell you?
 (Did you catch that?
 If you don’t TRY and sell me, I assume you don’t CARE about me!)

 I’ve had this experience multiple times, and it ALWAYS leaves me ticked off that I didn’t get sold!
 I wanted to buy, but I wanted them to work for me first and earn their keep, and at the first sign of objection, they pulled back and wrote me off.

 If you’re a salesperson right now—so that’s everyone single human being on the face of this earth—you need to learn to turn that NO into a YES.